Mai Ta Vietnam, b. 1997

 Biography

 Mai Ta (b.
 1997, Vietnam) works primarily in gouache, which allows her to work small in size with lightness and intricacies but also enables her to emphasize bold colors in the background.
-Her works have always been a special place to convey her most vulnerable emotions reinterpreted as memories.
+Ta's works have always been a special place to convey her most vulnerable emotions reinterpreted as memories.
 She creates intimate paintings that translate experiences of small, personal moments that trigger a change.

 Works